panxinmiao/myth/docs/RenderGraph.md

 For Myth Engine, the conclusion was clear: **Rebuilding and compiling the RenderGraph per frame is simpler, safer, and usually faster (or equally fast).**

-### 4.4 Myth Engine's RenderGraph Core Design Philosophy
+### 4.4 Perfect Synergy with Rust's Language Features

 In the latest refactor, the RenderGraph fully embraces Rust's lifetime system, realizing a foundational rendering pipeline with **zero runtime overhead, zero heap allocation, and zero drop costs**.